aarong/feedme-client/README.md

 If the disconnect resulted from an error condition then listeners are passed an `Error` object (`err`).
 The following errors are possible:

-- `err.message === "TIMEOUT: ..."` - The transport failed to connect to the
+- `err.message === "TIMEOUT: ..."` - The transport was unable to connect to the
   server within `options.connectTimeoutMs`.
-Another connection attempt may be scheduled, depending on configuration.
+Another connection attempt may be pending, depending on configuration.

 - `err.message === "HANDSHAKE_REJECTED: ..."` - The transport connected to the
   server but the handshake failed.
 The client will not reattempt the connection automatically.

-- `err.message === "FAILURE: ..."` - The transport connection failed.
+- `err.message === "TRANSPORT_FAILURE: ..."` - The transport failed to establish
+  a connection to the server or lost its connection unexpectedly.

+  - `err.transportError` (object) contains the error reported by the transport.

 ##### badServerMessage